Arithmetic geometry of toric varieties. Metrics, measures and heights: Smooth metrics in the Archimedean case

 In this way, the above definitions can be extended to metrized line bundles on varieties over $\R$.
 For instance, a real smooth metrized line bundle is semipositive if and only if its associated complex smooth metrized line bundle is semipositive.
-The corresponding signed measure is a measure over $X_{\C}^{\an}$ which is invariant under~$\sigma$.
+The corresponding signed measure is a measure over $X_{\C}^{\an}$ which is invariant under~$\varsigma$.

-In the sequel, every time we have a real variety, we will work with the associated complex variety and quietly ignore the anti-linear involution $\sigma $, because it will play no role in our results. \end{rem}
+In the sequel, every time we have a variety over $\R$, we will work instead with the associated complex variety and quietly ignore the anti-linear involution $\varsigma $, because it will not play an important role in our results.
+In particular, if $X$ is a real variety, we will denote $X^{\an}=X_{\C}^{\an}$ for the underlying complex space of $X^{\an}_{\R}$.
+Similarly, we will denote $L^{\an}=L^{\an}_{\C}$. \end{rem}